Veima/TaleViewer/README.md

 ## Installation

-Go the Google play [Store app's page](link here)
-Or download the latest release from our this GitHub page.
+Download the latest release from our this GitHub page.

 ## Contributing